sp-uhh/storm/README.md

 Please check the script for other options

+- For the wind noise generation scripts and non-linear mixing technique presented in [3], we refer the reader to [4] and suggest asking the authors about their wind noise generator code.
+We only provide here the script for parsing the commands to that generator + the non-linar mixing method.
+We are not responsible for distribution of the code by [4].

 ## Citations / References

 We kindly ask you to cite our papers in your publication when using any of our research or code: